Getting Started with Intel’s PyTorch Extension for Arc GPUs on Windows

 Disable Integrated Graphics

-I encountered the following error when I first attempted to use Intel’s PyTorch extension on Windows:
+I encountered the following error when I attempted to use this version of Intel’s PyTorch extension on Windows:

 I could only resolve the issue by deactivating the iGPU in the Windows Device Manager.
-Future versions of the extension will likely eliminate this bug, but I’ll include the steps to turn off the iGPUs for now.
+Future versions of the extension may eliminate this bug, but I’ll include the steps to turn off the iGPU for now.

 Type Device Manager into the Windows search bar and click Open.